TobleMiner/blinkekatze-firmware/README.md

 # Dependencies

 The Blinkekatze firmware is based on the esp-idf development framework.
-In addition to esp-idf opencv-python is also required to process color calibration tables.
+In addition to esp-idf pypng is also required to process color calibration tables.

 ## Installing esp-idf